 Off-road trails and paths have their pitfalls too.
 Try to design trails so that cyclists avoid abrupt endings, difficult crossings, sharp turns, big hills, and dark places.

 You can encourage bike commuting to work within your community by assuring a network of cycling facilities near employment centers.
 But equally important, as mentioned above, you need facilities at the workplace to accommodate the bike.
 This might include bike lockers, safe bike racks, or a tolerant attitude and physical accessibility of the workplace to allow the bike to stay inside.

 A second very important accommodation for the bike-to-work crowd in many climates is the ability to take a shower after arrival at the workplace.
 Somehow pedaling for 45 minutes on a hot summer morning makes that cyclist less desirable in the morning meeting unless there's a shower available!

 If you need help, national and international organizations are springing up all over the place.
-For instance, the Alliance for Biking and Walking and Association of Pedestrian and Bicycle Professionals are good resources for making your neighborhood into a bikeable community.
+For instance, the Association of Pedestrian and Bicycle Professionals is a good resource for making your neighborhood into a bikeable community.